 Stay in touch with product updates

 Especially for large teams, it’s easy for new features to go unnoticed.
 This is a missed opportunity for sales.
-Maybe there are new features that are relevant to your accounts.
+These changes and new features might be highly relevant to your accounts.

 You can also check out your roadmap view to see what in the works.
 Maybe product is already working on what your prospects are asking for.

-TIP 1: The product team can add ETAs on posts so you have a better idea of when it will be available.
-You can share this with your prospects, but remember to under promise, over deliver.
+Tip 1: The product team can add ETAs on posts so you have a better idea of when it will be available.
+You can share this with your prospects—but remember to under-promise and over-deliver.

 Joshua’s team at Bench is no longer having conversations behind closed doors.
-Everyone is involved in improving different aspects of their business.
+Everyone is involved in improving different aspects of the business.

 “People don’t think of Canny as a software tool, they think of it as their voice.
 It’s their primary channel to get eyes on a problem.
 It’s baked into the culture in a way that gives people a voice they didn’t have before.
 That’s the biggest impact Canny’s had.”